Loránd taking a selfie during a forest trail run, wearing the red Salomon ADV Skin 12 hydration vest.

 My Mission & Long-Term Goal

-I’m currently training for my second road marathon, but my journey doesn’t stop there.
-My long-term goal is to become a mountain ultra runner – not just for the challenge, but for everything the process teaches me along the way.
+My long-term goal is to become a mountain ultra runner — not just for the challenge, but for everything the process teaches along the way.

 Running for My Kids